President & Chief Executive Officer (CEO)

 Ms. Hoffman has been a board member since 1993 and contributes her significant financial services experience towards analyzing LESC credit and financial data to keep our organization's practices fiscally sound.
 She holds a BS from Fairfield University.

 Mr. Rosenstein joined our Board of Trustees in 1984.
 In addition to his role as Secretary, he chairs our Program Committee and the Board's representative on LESC's Institutional Review Board.
 He brings more than 30 years of distinguished experience as a corporate communications executive to his role with LESC.
-He holds a BA from City College of New York and Addiction Studies Program certification from John Jay College of Criminal Justice.
+He holds a BA from the City College of New York and an Addiction Studies Program certification from the John Jay College of Criminal Justice.

 Ms. Kuerbis is Assistant Professor at Hunter College, Silberman School of Social Work.
 Her expertise includes substance use and misuse, interventions, mechanisms of addictive behavior change, and substance use pertaining to aging and LGBT populations and those mandated to treatment.
 She holds PhD and MSW degrees from New York University.